openshift/origin/docs/cli.md

 the standard input.
 For most actions, both JSON and YAML file formats are supported.

+Use `oc --help` for a full list of the verbs and subcommands available.
+A detailed list of examples for the most common verbs and subcommands is documented in the [oc by example](./generated/oc_by_example_content.adoc) and [oadm by example](./generated/oc_by_example_content.adoc) documents.

 Common Flags
 -------------

+CLI commands support both local (specific to the given command) and global (works for every command available) flags.
+Some of the most common global flags are:

 | Name                       | Description                                             |
 |:-------------------------- |:--------------------------------------------------------|